kloverde/java-PaymentCardGenerator/README.md

 ## Features

 * Supports generation of American Express, VISA, MasterCard and Discover
-* Easily extendible to support any type of payment card which uses Luhn validation.
+* Easily extensible to support any type of payment card which uses Luhn validation.
 All you need to do is add a member to the CardType enumeration.
 * Numerous criteria for generating numbers, including by type, quantity, length and prefix
 * Future-proof:  generate numbers based on your own criteria, even if the library doesn't have knowledge of the latest card number formats